Piwimau/TriSpell/README.md

 # TriSpell

-TriSpell is a small and simple console application that provides basic spell checking.
+TriSpell is a small and simple console application for basic spellchecking.

 ![Overview](Resources/Overview.png)

 ## Features

-As a fun little side project of mine, TriSpell was intended to explore how basic spell checking could be implemented using the so called
+As a fun little side project of mine, TriSpell was intended to explore how basic spell checking could be implemented using the so-called
 [Levenshtein distance](https://en.wikipedia.org/wiki/Levenshtein_distance) metric.
-Named after the soviet mathematician Vladimir Levenshtein who originally defined it in 1965, this metric computes the similarity of two sequences of characters (more commonly referred to as "strings" in most programming languages of today):
+Named after the Soviet mathematician Vladimir Levenshtein, who originally defined it in 1965, this metric computes the similarity of two sequences of characters (or "strings" in most modern programming languages):

-- A source string, which can be thought of as a word entered by the user.
+- A source string that can be thought of as a word which the user typed.
-- A target string representing a word that the user may have intended to type (but misspelled).
+- A target string that represents a word the user may have intended to type (but misspelled).

-The metric itself, sometimes also just called "edit distance", is defined as the minimum number of of single-character edits (i. e. insertions, deletions, or substitutions) required to transform the source string into the into the target string.
-It may be implemented using a variety of different algorithms, and as such TriSpell offers three of the more common implementations for the user to choose from:
+The metric itself, sometimes simply called "edit distance", is defined as the minimum number of single-character edits (i. e. insertions, deletions, or substitutions) required to transform the source string into the target string.
+It can be implemented using a variety of different algorithms, and as such TriSpell offers three of the more common implementations for the user to choose from:

 | Algorithm                  | Efficiency | Description                                                                                                                                                                                                                                                                                                                                  |
 |----------------------------|------------|----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|